 Very telling.
 Intranet 101.
 Less is more; fix the content; fix the search.
 And not a single employee requested multimedia, social media, Slack or Yammer.

-The intranet redesign process
+KEEP READING: The intranet redesign process